 Ideally, a person with an addiction would recognise that they have a problem before it is too late.
 However, the main characteristic of the disease of addiction is denial.
 Denial is extremely powerful and can cause even the most rational person to fail to see that they have a problem and need help.

 Family members and friends are often guilty of turning a blind eye to a situation with which they don’t know how to cope.
 Collusion at the workplace is also all too frequent and the underperforming colleague is often tolerated until given a golden handshake or simply fired on a technicality.

 In the addiction field, the moment an addict decides to break free from their destructive cycle and seek help is often called “rock bottom”.
 However, it can be extremely painful for close family members to watch their loved one on this downward spiral and many wish to intervene before it is too late.

 Your approach should be non-confrontational and persuasive.
-It is important to keep your cool, not matter how hurt you are.
-Express your deep concern for your friend and your committment to helping them.
+It is important to keep your cool, no matter how hurt you are.
+Express your deep concern for your friend and your commitment to helping them.

 Present the facts

 Describe to them how they have behaved while under the influence and how this has affected those around them.
 Be specific and avoid moral judgements and opinions.